Semantic-guided Automatic Natural Image Matting with Trimap Generation Network and Light-weight Non-local Attention: Abstract

 \section{Abstract}

 Natural image matting aims to precisely separate foreground objects from background using alpha matte.
-Fully automatic natural image matting without external annotation is quite challenging.
-Well-performed matting methods usually require accurate handcrafted trimap as extra input, which is labor-intensive and time-consuming, while the performance of automatic trimap generation method of dilating foreground segmentation fluctuates with segmentation quality.
-In this paper, we argue that how to handle trade-off of additional information input is a major issue in automatic matting, which we decompose into two subtasks: trimap and alpha estimation.
-By leveraging easily-accessible coarse annotations and modeling alpha matte handmade process of capturing rough foreground/background/transition boundary and carving delicate details in transition region, we propose an intuitively-designed trimap-free two-stage matting approach without additional annotations, e.g. trimap and background image.
-Specifically, given an image and its coarse foreground segmentation, Trimap Generation Network estimates probabilities of foreground, unknown, and background regions to guide alpha feature flow of our proposed Non-Local Matting network, which is equipped with trimap-guided global aggregation attention block.
-Experimental results show that our matting algorithm has competitive performance with current state-of-the-art methods in both trimap-free and trimap-needed aspects.
+Fully automatic natural image matting without external annotation is challenging.
+Well-performed matting methods usually require accurate labor-intensive handcrafted trimap as extra input, while the performance of automatic trimap generation method of dilating foreground segmentation fluctuates with segmentation quality.
+Therefore, we argue that how to handle trade-off of additional information input is a major issue in automatic matting.
+This paper presents a semantic-guided automatic natural image matting pipeline with Trimap Generation Network and light-weight non-local attention, which does not need trimap and background as input.
+Specifically, guided by foreground segmentation, Trimap Generation Network estimates accurate trimap.
+Then, with estimated trimap as guidance, our light-weight Non-local Matting Network with Refinement produces final alpha matte, whose trimap-guided global aggregation attention block is equipped with stride downsampling convolution, reducing computation complexity and promoting performance.
+Experimental results show that our matting algorithm has competitive performance with state-of-the-art methods in both trimap-free and trimap-needed aspects.